tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Optimized the login module (repeated login/frequent login/frequent account switching/automatic connection/offline user being kicked off).
 - Fixed the issue where the unread count could not be cleared after a member quit a group or a group was disbanded.
 - Fixed the issue where group disband notifications could not be received occasionally.
-- Fixed the issue where longer time was required to deliver messages when the app went to the foreground after staying in the background for a long time.
+- Fixed the issue where longer time was required to deliver messages when the app went to foreground after staying in background for a long time.
 - Optimized the one-to-one chat unread count.
 - Changed the input parameter TIMLoginParam of autoLogin to userID.
 - Changed the input parameter TIMLoginParam of initStorage to userID.